 When the lifelike creatures proliferate — and when they become intelligent — they will be able to reproduce without human intervention.
 They can take up arms against humans, turning into our worst enemies.
 In this respect, we are opening Pandora’s box.

-The lifelike brains have one additional quality that could be both an advantage and a disadvantage: Compared to people, the artificial lifelike creatures are very diverse.
+The living artificial brains have one additional quality that could be both an advantage and a disadvantage: Compared to people, the artificial lifelike creatures are very diverse.
 On the one hand, it is very beneficial because they can have many different specializations.
 On the other hand, they can be hard to deal with because you do not know what to expect from them.

 Safety Precautions